iboB/jalog/doc/async.md

 ## Custom Asynchronous Logging

 Of course you don't have to use the built-in asynchronous logging capabilities of Jalog and still have asynchronous logging.
 As we mentioned above `jalog::AsyncLogging` is just a `jalog::Sink`.
-You can create your own object derived from `jalog::Sink` to do asynchronous logging which is besst suited for your needs and environment.
+You can create your own object derived from `jalog::Sink` to do asynchronous logging which is best suited for your needs and environment.